Please ensure Javascript is enabled for purposes of website accessibility

 AAC device trials

-We trial a range of AAC options with you to ensure the system is functional and suitable.
+We explore a range of AAC options together to find what works best for each individual.
 AAC devices range from low-tech to high-tech solutions, including:

-• Direct access device —allows you to select messages on a touch screen or with other physical inputs, such as a pointer or joystick
+• Direct access device – allows the person to select messages on a touch screen or with other physical inputs, such as a pointer, joystick, or keyboard.

-• Pragmatic Organisation Dynamic Display (PODD) —a communication system using words and symbols, available in either a physical book or a digital format (e.g. on a tablet or computer).
+• Pragmatic Organisation Dynamic Display (PODD) – a communication system using words and symbols, available in either a physical book or a digital format (for example, on a tablet or computer).

-• Switch access —enables people to access AAC devices with an adaptive switch.
-A simple button can be activated by a press of the hand, foot, finger, a head movement, or blowing/chewing into the device to select icons.
-This can select visual messages or options that generate speech or text.
+• Switch access – enables people to operate an AAC device using an adaptive switch.
+A simple button can be activated by pressing with the hand, foot, or finger, or by a head movement, or through alternative access such as blowing or biting.
+This allows the person to make selections that generate speech, text, or other outputs.

-• Communication board —a visual tool that helps form messages by selecting symbols, pictures, words or letters.
+• Communication board – a visual tool for creating messages by pointing to or selecting symbols, pictures, words, or letters.
 These can be paper-based or displayed digitally on a screen.

-• Eye gaze —a hands-free communication method that uses a specialised camera to tracks a user's eye movements to control a computer or AAC device.
+• Eye gaze – a hands-free method of communication that uses a specialised camera to track a person’s eye movements to control a computer or AAC device.

 Selection, funding & report writing